vtex-apps/drawer/docs/README.md

 },
 ```

-To customize the icon that triggers the opening of the drawer, you can use the `drawer-trigger` block as follows:
+3. Use the `drawer-trigger` block to customize the icon that triggers the opening of the drawer as follows:

 ```json
 "drawer": {